QuantumJZ/Wordle/README.md

 * Desync between internal word tracking and visual display
 * Characters getting stuck on screen with delete not working
 * Black screen after initial loading - Requires closing and rerunning program
+* Application does not resize based on screen sizing, may be too large or small for some devices

 ## Authors